Case Assessment Application Review

 As a child of immigrants from Ghana, West Africa, and a native of Brooklyn New York, Mary can easily relate to different cultures and has an appreciation for the ethnic diversity of her clients.

 As the owner of Asomaning Law, LLC her passion is to empower and educate immigrants to become productive members of their community and achieve the American dream.
-Mary has assisted her clients with immigrant and non-immigrant visas, citizenship, interview preparations and DACA applications.
+Mary has assisted her clients with immigrant and non-immigrant visas, citizenship, interview preparations, DACA, and green card applications.

 Mary obtained her Law Degree from Albany Law School of Union University (2006) and a B.A.
 Degree in Political Science from Boston University.